jumzzz/rust-book/ch4_ownership/move_in_rust/README.md

 ```
 ## Comments
 - Not to sound I'm biased with Rust but this is quite a logical rule that allows you to strictly enforce ownership at compile time
-- If these ownership rules are violated, the compiler must detect it.
+- If these ownership rules are violated, the compiler **WILL** detect it.